 The process used approximately the entire testing population of KSA, although exclusion rules were applied to remove students who did not use the standard test form during assessment.
-The exclusion rules applied to students who use accommodated test forms (e.g., large print, audio, or Braille).
+The exclusion rules applied to students who use accommodated test forms (e.g., large print, audio, or Braille) or paper test forms.
 In the case of Braille students, some test items are considered not appropriate for Braille reproduction and were there removed from administration and scoring for those students.
+Content specialist reviewed the removal of such items and confirmed it did not affect the blueprint coverage of Braille forms.
 As a result, separate analyses may be conducted for Braille students due to the difference in maximum test score.
-The spring 2022 KSA administration had no Braille exclusions.
+The spring 2023 KSA administration had Braille exclusions for the Reading tests.

 Prior to item calibrations, student data are inspected to identify items that potentially may have been scored incorrectly.
 Items' average scores (p-values) and item-total correlations are computed and judged to identify potential mis-keyed items.
 Items flagged during this analysis are reviewed for their correct answer.
-If an item is found to be scored incorrectly, the proper adjustment is made and the scoring process is reinitiated.
+If an item is found to be scored incorrectly, the proper adjustment is made, and the scoring process is reinitiated.
 The scaling analysis depends on accurately scored student data, and all items must be considered to have been properly scored prior to analysis.